Media cross-ownership in the United States: Local content

 The major reasoning the FCC made for deregulation was that with more capital, broadcasting organizations could produce more and better local content.
 However, the research studies by Napoli and Yan showed that once teamed-up, they produced less content.
 Cross ownership between broadcasting and newspapers is a complicated issue.
 The FCC believes that more deregulation is necessary.
 However, with research studies showing that they produced less local content - less voices being heard that are from within the communities.
 While less local voices are heard, more national-based voices do appear.
 Chain-based companies are using convergence, the same content being produced across multiple mediums, to produce this mass-produced content.
-It's cheaper and more efficient than having to run different local and national news.
+It is cheaper and more efficient than having to run different local and national news.
 However, with convergence and chain-based ownership you can choose which stories to run and how the stories are heard - being able to be played in local communities and national stage.